Jarno Saarinen

 Jarno Karl Keimo Saarinen (11 December 1945 – 20 May 1973) was a Finnish professional Motorcycle racer.
 He competed in the FIM Grand Prix motorcycle racing world championships from 1968 to 1971 as Yamaha privateer, before receiving the Yamaha factory's full support in 1972 and 1973.
 In the early 1970s, he was considered one of the most promising and talented motorcycle road racers of his era until he was killed during the 1973 Nations Grand Prix in Italy.
 Saarinen's death led to increased demands for better safety conditions for motorcycle racers competing in the world championships.
 He remains the only Finn to have won a solo motorcycle road racing world championship.
 Saarinen was inducted into the F.I.M.
 MotoGP Hall of Fame in 2009.

 Motorcycle racing career

-Jarno Saarinen was born and raised in Turku, South-West Finland.
-At the age of 15 he worked as apprentice and test-rider for Tunturi-Puch, motorcycle factory in Turku where mopeds and motorcycles were assembled under licence from the Austrian Puch manufacturer.
+Saarinen was born and raised in Turku, South-West Finland.
+At the age of 15, he worked as apprentice and test-rider for Tunturi-Puch, motorcycle factory in Turku where mopeds and motorcycles were assembled under licence from the Austrian Puch manufacturer.
 Saarinen made his racing debut in an ice race at Ylone in 1961, finishing in second place.
 He and his close friend Teuvo Länsivuori participated in ice racing and grasstrack racing as well as road racing.